top of page

 You do not need to be in their careers to benefit from the same principle.
 You only need the willingness to turn up for your own goals more often than you talk yourself out of them.

 A fuzzy goal creates a fuzzy plan.
-And a fuzzy plan creates inconsistent behaviour.
+A fuzzy plan creates inconsistent behavior.

 Start by imagining the version of yourself who has already reached the goal.